armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ### IAM role for Front50 Pod

-Create an IAM role for the Operator pod (call it `eks-spinnaker-front50`).
+Create an IAM role for the Operator pod (call it `eks-spinnaker-front50`)  and configure it for use by EC2.
+The trust relationship will be replaced later.

 Grant it an inline policy granting permissions on your S3 bucket (replace `BUCKET_NAME` with the name of your bucket):

 ```json
 {